numaproj/numaflow/README.md

 ## Summary

-Numaflow is a Kubernetes-native platform for running massively parallel data processing and streaming jobs.

-A Numaflow Pipeline is implemented as a Kubernetes custom resource, and consists of one or more sources, data processing and sink vertices.
+Numaflow is a Kubernetes-native tool for running massively parallel stream processing.
+A Numaflow Pipeline is implemented as a Kubernetes custom resource and consists of one or more source, data processing, and sink vertices.

 Numaflow installs in a few minutes and is easier and cheaper to use for simple data processing applications than a full-featured stream processing platforms.